 She is the daughter of William Edward Walker Jr. and Marie Ann Brown Walker, both of Charleston, South Carolina.

-Music (recorded vinyl albums, singing, and piano-playing) was a staple in her childhood home, and she credits her parents with introducing her to the artistry of Sarah Vaughan, a singer whose voice serves as a soothing symbolic maternal fill-in to the main character in Janet’s most important novel.
+Music (recorded vinyl albums, singing, and piano-playing) was a staple in her childhood home, and she credits her parents with introducing her and her siblings to the artistry of Sarah Vaughan, a singer whose voice serves as a symbolic maternal comforter for the main character in Janet’s premier novel.

 Miss Walker has held jobs as local newspaper reporter and copy editor; founding editor of a regional women’s magazine; TV associate producer; intern for a New York City publishing house; member of a CNN (Cable News Network) housekeeping crew; UPS package handler and delivery driver; freelance grammar editor; and cross-country truck driver.

-Her life has been one of extremes, from that of a virginal missionary Bible teacher to that of the self-serving, agnostic college student; from that of a struggling single welfare mother to a privileged daughterly existence in a mini-mansion in the midst of black Atlanta's Southwest Fulton County affluence.
+Her life has been one of extremes, from that of a virginal missionary Bible teacher to that of the self-serving, agnostic college student.
+She has been a struggling single welfare mother and a privileged daughterly figure living in the midst of Black Atlanta's Southwest Fulton County affluence.
+She has swapped complaints and shared labor with gritty truck drivers in blizzards and served as a driver and personal assistant forced to wear pearls and patience at high-end sorority functions.

 All of this, she says, contributed to her ability to develop rich characters and authentic experiences in her fiction.